 Besides yarn – that’s really it!
 It’s a lovely craft – and easy to carry your projects everywhere.

-This packet contains 20 locking stitch markers – more than enough for any amigurumi project.
+You’ll need a handful of stitch markers.
 I use these to mark the end of a row, to mark where eyes and noses go, to hold pieces in place while I whipstitch them together, and more.
 They’re super useful!

-These are the biggest tapestry needles I could find and they’re awesome for crochet.
+Grab the biggest tapestry needles you can find.
 Yes – you may have a large embroidery needle that you could maybe, with a lot of effort and swearing, work a piece of yarn into.
 Do yourself a favor and just get the enormous needles.
-They cost $1.99 and you’ll be glad you spent the money every time you need to thread some yarn.
+They’re super cheap and you’ll be glad you spent the money every time you need to thread some yarn.

 Total for all these tools?

 Add in a pattern and a skein of yarn and maybe a packet of eyes, you could be making your first amigurumi for less than $30.

 Give it a try!
 And happy stitching! 🙂